Academic Year 2024-25

 Campus Response

 After learning of a student death or suicide, the Office of the Dean of Students (DOS) will serve as a communications hub to facilitate a university response by notifying the appropriate offices/individuals.
 Students with the same name should also be notified, to avoid possible misinformation; they should be advised to alert friends and family of their well-being to avoid unnecessary stress, panic, or worry.
-Representatives from the Division of Student Success are available to provide consultation to the President, University Communications, and others as needed regarding the notification of the death.
+Representatives from Student Success are available to provide consultation to the President, University Communications, and others as needed regarding the notification of the death.

 Campus-wide notification regarding a student death or suicide is typically not provided unless there is a threat to the safety/security of others.
 Safe messaging guidelines and suicide prevention experts recommend this for several reasons, including: